WASasquatch/was-node-suite-comfyui/README.md

    - Black White Levels
    - RGB Levels
      - Depends on `matplotlib`, will attempt to install on first run
+ - Diffusers Hub Down-Loader: Download a diffusers model from the HuggingFace Hub and load it
  - Image Blank: Create a blank image in any color
  - Image Blend by Mask: Blend two images by a mask
  - Image Blend: Blend two images by opacity